Ananya200314/IITM_TDS_Project2/README.md

 #### **Implications**

 - **For Authors and Publishers**: Understanding the high levels of ratings can guide the strategies in marketing new releases.
-The correlation between ratings and visibility illustrates that enhancing an authorís presence significantly influences reader acquisition.
+The correlation between ratings and visibility illustrates that enhancing an author‚Äôs presence significantly influences reader acquisition.

 - **For Marketers**: With data on the popularity of authors, books can be strategically marketed alongside well-known authors to draw in readership.
 Utilizing affiliations with these authors could enhance book sales.